![]() |

 grow here and it is possible to have a little rest in shadow place.
 However

 Whitechest is not unique one who wants cool.
-Under the tree he notices the
+Under the tree he notices the pair

-have turned to him and have changed: they have opened wings, have tousled feathers
+turned to him and have changed: they have opened wings, have tousled feathers

 and have click sharp short beaks.
 These strangers are the pair of flightless

 prairie groundowls.
-They for a long time had accustomed in this territory,
+They for a long time had accustomed in this territory, but

-but they preferred to not meet the porcupine.
+they preferred to not meet the porcupine.
 Now their existence has abandoned

 to be a secret for Whitechest.
-Owls leave shadow of trees, clicking beaks,
+Owls leave shadow of trees, clicking beaks, and

-power.
-When Whitechest goes away, owls come back in shadow of trees.
+Whitechest goes away, owls come back in shadow of trees.

 Summer proceeds not eternally, and once from the north the cool air carrying

 rain comes.
 Plants browsed by herbivores quickly grow.
-Cactuses, gnawed by
+Cactuses, gnawed by porcupines

-porcupines during the drought, restore stocks of moisture and heal wounds.
+during the drought, restore stocks of moisture and heal wounds.

 The long-awaited cool is perceived by animals as the signal – it is time to

 make ready for winter.
-The gila-dragon hunts various animals, accumulating
+The gila-dragon hunts various animals, accumulating fat

-fat in tail.
+in tail.
 It is necessary for him for successful hibernation.

 Porcupines also gorge on for future use fresh greenery, accumulating fat stock